Joey + Rory Feek — Country’s Greatest Love Stories

-"Not the answer we hoped for … but the answer He has given us," Rory Feek says.
+"Not the answer we hoped for … but the answer He has given us," Rory Feek said at the time.
 "Joey is at peace with where she is and where she’s going.
 So am I.”

-The couple's faith is unshakable, even in the midst of unimaginable grief.
-Their hope and joy are palpable, even while experiencing utter disappointment.
+The couple's faith was unshakable, even in the midst of unimaginable grief.
+Their hope and joy were palpable, even while experiencing utter disappointment.
 And their love for one another is too deep to comprehend.
-Joey and Rory Feek's love story is one of great heartbreak and great love, and country fans will remember Joey + Rory as a couple whose love surpasses fairytales and stands 'til the end of time.
+Joey and Rory Feek's love story was one of great heartbreak and great love, and country fans will remember Joey + Rory as a couple whose love surpasses fairytales and stands 'til the end of time.